azat-co/practicalnode/chapter4/chapter4.md

 To use Handlebars in the browser, download the library in a straightforward manner from the official web site (<http://handlebarsjs.com>) and include it in your pages.
 Alternatively, it&#39;s possible to use just the runtime version from the same web site (which is lighter in size) with precompiled templates.
 Templates can be precompiled with the Handlebars command-line tool.

-# Jade and Handlebars Usage in Express.js 4
+# Pug and Handlebars Usage in Express.js 4

 By default, Express.js 4.x (and 3.x) uses either a template extension provided to the `res.render` method or the default extension set by the `view engine` setting, to invoke the `require` and `__express` methods on the template library.
 In other words, for Express.js to utilize a template engine library out of the box, that library needs to have the `__express` method.